 Washington Irving was an American writer and US ambassador in Spain.
 He was very passionate about Alhambra and spent 3 months in the palace where he was inspired to write his “Tales of Alhambra”.

-It is fair to say we liked Alhambra a lot, the views, the gardens and the design details are breathtaking.
-The monumental Complex is divided into four areas: Alcazaba, Nasrid Palaces, Partal and Generalife.
-Be aware that there is specific access time slot to visit Nasrid Palaces and Generalife.
+It is fair to say we liked Alhambra a lot, the views, the gardens, and the design details are breathtaking.
+The monumental Complex is divided into four areas: Alcazaba, Nasrid Palaces, Partal, and Generalife.
+Be aware that there is a specific time slot to visit Nasrid Palaces and Generalife.
 You will need at least a day to visit Alhambra.

 We visited Alhambra in August so it was very hot (not very wise of us), during daytime temperature can reach 35º to 37º.
 It is almost compulsory to bring walking shoes, you are going to walk a lot and it is worth it.